 Chefee Shark Tank Update – Shark Tank Season 15

 Pashut became famous for flinging falafel into his customers’ mouths.
-He kept his mobile food truck open, but it was in a wreck, so he embarked on the journey of creating Chefee.
+He kept his mobile food truck running, but after it was wrecked in an accident, he embarked on the journey of creating Chefee.
+It expanded to five locations.
+But when the pandemic hit, he was forced to close every storefront.

-The robot kitchen promised to cut costs for restaurants and reduce food waste.
-It would also save home cooks a lot of time.
+By the time he entered the Tank, Chefee was fully functional and patent-pending.
 Given that the company was pre-seed, Pashut likely wanted the Sharks’ cash to get the product into production.

 About Chefee